JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 ### Bug alert
 - Button cant appear inside of a button for the share modal
-- The buttons are too cramped, I should add another column on phone screen sizes and make it wider
+- The buttons are too cramped, I should add another column on phone screen sizes and make it wider #DONE

 ## Retweets
 - Create the retweet model #DONE